-Leave without pay may only be approved by a member of Senior Staff.
-Leave without pay is not generally accepted, unless in unforeseen circumstance.
-Full Time hourly paid employees are expected to be in pay status for 40 hours each week unless otherwise scheduled.
-Leave without pay is not reported on the timesheet.
-A pattern or continual usage or requests for leave without pay will result in implementation of the Discipline Policy (section O).
+Leave Without Pay may only be approved by a member of Senior Staff.
+Leave Without Pay is not generally accepted, unless in unforeseen circumstance.
+Full-time hourly paid employees are expected to be in pay status for 40 hours each week unless otherwise scheduled.
+A pattern or continual usage or requests for leave without pay will result in implementation of the Discipline Policy (section 1.0).